jayjojayson/HA-Entity-Analyzer/docs/README-Eng.md

 I developed a small Python tool that can read the CSV.
 On Windows there are two ways to install it:

-Use the precompiled executable, or
+- use the precompiled executable

-Install Python and run the script directly.
+- or install Python and run the script directly.
 For Linux, the only option currently is to run it with Python directly — follow the instructions below.

 On Windows simply download the executable (.exe) and run the program.

 Manual installation only!
 The tool requires Python, so Python must be installed.

 On Windows, open PowerShell and enter: